 The Municipal Pension Oversight Board is responsible for monitoring and improving the performance of the municipal policemen's and firemen's pension and relief funds.
 The board, which is the governing body, ensures legal compliance of the funds and distribution of tax revenues to the relief funds as well as any reasonable actions necessary to provide for the security and fiscal integrity of pension funds.
-The board consists of nine members, including the executive directors of the State's IMB and Consolidated Public Retirement Board, an active or retired member from both the Municipal Policeman's Pension and Relief Fund, and the Municipal Fireman's Pension and Retirement Fund, an attorney experienced in finance and investment matters related to pensions management, two persons experienced in pension management, a certified public accountant experienced in auditing, and one person chosen from a list of three persons submitted to the Governor.
+The board consists of nine members, including the executive directors of the State's IMB and Consolidated Public Retirement Board, an active or retired member from both the Municipal Policeman's Pension and Relief Fund, and the Municipal Fireman's Pension and Relief to pension management, two persons experienced in pension management, a certified public accountant experienced in auditing, and one person chosen from a list of three persons submitted to the Governor.
 It would be misleading to exclude the Municipal Pension Oversight Board, so it is presented as a discretely presented component unit.